Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 5 - Trade Networks in East Africa.md

 		- “Littoral” vs. “parochial” consciousness—which applies to us today?

 ## The Permeability of a Littoral Culture
-a) Polycentric network of Swahili Cities
+Polycentric network of Swahili Cities
-i) System of reciprocity, of a “niche trade,” rather than hegemony
+- System of reciprocity, of a “niche trade,” rather than hegemony
-(1) E.g. Prominence of Mogadishu and Somali cities in the 12th century
+	- E.g. Prominence of Mogadishu and Somali cities in the 12th century
-(2) Later prominence of Kilwa and southern cities in the 13th century
+	- Later prominence of Kilwa and southern cities in the 13th century
-(3) Kilwa southernmost point to which ocean-faring merchant ships could travel if
-they wanted to sail home the same year
+	- Kilwa southernmost point to which ocean-faring merchant ships could travel if they wanted to sail home the same year

-b) The Rhythm of the Winds
+The Rhythm of the Winds
-i) N.E.
+- N.E.
 Monsoons (Kas Kazi in Swahili)
-ii) S.W.
+- S.W.
 Monsoons (Kusi in Swahili)
-iii) Practical implications for trade network
+- Practical implications for trade network
-(1) Instead of one people or one city monopolizing trade, each party filled a niche in
-this highly dynamic, polycentric, and elastic system
+	- Instead of one people or one city monopolizing trade, each party filled a niche in this highly dynamic, polycentric, and elastic system